AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a company with required field(s).
+1. User requests to add a company with specified field(s).
 2. Cerebro validates the input and creates the company entry.
 3. Cerebro records the new company.